 General Information For Guests

-All of the rooms have an outside viewing deck, a private open air en-suite bathroom, air-conditioning, tea/coffee making facilities, hairdryers, in-room safe, a flashlight and an air horn (for emergencies).
+All of the rooms have an outside viewing deck, a private open air en-suite bathroom, air-conditioning, tea/coffee making facilities, a hairdryer, in-room safe, a flashlight and an air horn (for emergencies).
 Hot water is supplied by wood-burning ‘donkey’ boilers and solar geysers.

 The Kipwe Suite has a private lounge equipped with a satellite television and minibar, large double room with king size bed opens up onto an en-suite open air bathroom with a lovely bath area as well.

-The camp has no Wi-Fi or mobile/cell phone reception due to the remote location.
+The camp has no Wi-Fi and limited/patchy mobile/cell phone reception due to the remote location.

 Activities include a guided nature drives in search of the desert-adapted elephants and desert black rhino (approximately 4-6 hours departing in the morning at 06:30; including drinks and snacks), or a Twyfelfontein, Burnt Mountain and Organ Pipes excursion (approximately 2 hours in the afternoon; departing at 15:00).